 My bar comes in the standard setup with 24m line length.
 The last 9m are existing of three extensions with 3m length with loop-loop connection.
 Thus you can ride the Pintxo bar with 15m, 18m, 21m and 24m.
 Both frontlines are in white color.
 The right backline is in black color and the left backline in orange color.
 That makes it easier to attach the lines to the kite and helps relaunching the kite in deep water.

 I always trim my kites so that I can ride all sizes with the same bar.
 I ride the 12m kite with the same 52cm bar as the 5m kite and that works great.
 I always use two bars for myself.
 One with 18m lines for the waves and small kites and another bar with 24m for the lower wind range so I have more way to generate power in the kite.
 Both bars have the same width of 52cm.
 Other bar-widths are in preparation.
 For thise riders who prefer a shorter bar for kites up to approx. 8m there is now a 45cm Pintxo bar available.
 For the bigger kites from approx. 14m you can get it also in 60cm width.

 Easy to maintain

 My whole pintxo-bar-system is designed that as little as possible wear can happen because sand, or salt water flushes itself out of the bar.
 In addition the depower-rope is covered with a PU tube.
 However if an exchange of the depower unit is necessary the individual parts are easy to disassemble.
 You can do that even with a small Phillips screwdriver directly on the beach.
-The replacement kit includes everything you need.
 If someone does not want to do it himself you can also send your Pintxo bar to our service center for this service.

 For the light Pintxo Bar of course the matching bag must be very light and simple, too.
 It is made of the same material as the Maverick kite bag and just as tough yet lightweight.
 The Pintxo Bar Bag is included in the delivery of the Pintxo Bar.